seknox/trasa/website/docs/services/radius/radius.md

 sidebar_label: Radius Server
 ---

-TRASA has built-in radius server.
+TRASA has a built-in radius server.

-So if you configure a device to use TRASA as RADIUS server, TRASA will handle authentications and policies
+So if you configure a device to use TRASA as a RADIUS server, TRASA will handle authentications and policies.

 TRASA listens on port 1812 for RADIUS requests.